grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

      (<native_query>) and on() (vector($latency_metrics) == -1)
      ```

-     Where `classic_query` is the original query and `native_query` is the same query using native histogram query syntax, placed inside a parenthesis.
-This technique is employed in Mimir's dashboards.
+     Where `classic_query` is the original query and `native_query` is the same query using native histogram query syntax placed inside parentheses.
+Mimir dashboards use this technique.
 For an example, refer to the [Overview dashboard](https://github.com/grafana/mimir/blob/main/operations/mimir-mixin-compiled/dashboards/mimir-overview.json) in the Mimir repository.

      This solution allows users to switch between the classic histogram and the native histogram without going to a different dashboard.